 You have more space for all your bathing suits and slippers, towels and cocktails, dancing and chilling on the deck.

 On a catamaran, you have a net in front of it so you can sunbathe all summer long.
 Or as long as your holiday lasts.

 For a catamaran sailing in Croatia, you need all the sunny days you can get.
 You are in luck because the Croatian coast is the sunniest part of the country.

 So, let’s plan your sailing trip from the coast north to south.

 Catamaran Sailing Istria and Kvarner

-As the regional capital of Istria, you can visit Pula and it’s famous Roman arena.
+As the regional capital of Istria, you can visit Pula and it’s the famous Roman arena.

-You should visit also Rijeka.
+You should also visit Rijeka.
 Rijeka is a historical harbor that was a very important trading port.
-Now it is a modern city which is going to be the European Capital of Culture 2020.
+Now it is a modern city that is going to be the European Capital of Culture 2020.

 Catamaran Sailing Dalmatia

 On your way south you will have the mountain Velebit on your left and beautiful islands of Pag, Silba and Olib on your right.